m1gun0v/td-zed-track-top/README.md

 Open Visual Studio.
 Then -> File -> Open -> Cmake and open the file "ZedTop/CMakeList.txt".
 Make your edits.
 Click on "Build All".
 If it builds without any error, copy the file 'zedTop/cpp/out/CustomTOP.dll' inside your TouchDesigner bin folder(usually C:/Program Files/Derivative/TouchDesigner/bin/).

+ ### Troubleshooting
+ Sometimes, the camera does not turn on, you can see that the blue light on the front of the camera it is not on.
+In that case, close touchdesigner.
+Open the Zed Camera Viewer utility and wait until the blue light is on.
+Open Touch Deisgner and load a file where the CustomTOP is used